Runnable/docs/troubleshooting/_posts/2016-12-12-how-do-i-exclude-org-members-from-launching-containers-on-runnable.md

 ---
-title: How do I exclude org members from launching containers on Runnable ?
+title: How do I exclude org members from launching containers on Runnable?
-category: troubleshooting
+shortTitle: Excluding Teammates
-step: 2
+step: 4
-description: How do I exclude org members from launching containers on Runnable ?
+description: How do I exclude org members from launching containers on Runnable?
 ---

 Once you are past setup, Runnable makes it easy for your teammates to launch a branch.
 A member of your Github organization can login to Runnable, push a commit to a branch, and their changes are reflected in Runnable.